SEGNO: Generalizing Equivariant Graph Neural Networks with Physical Inductive Biases: Implementation details

-\paragraph{N-body charged system} We use the same N-body charged system code\footnote{\url{https://github.com/ethanfetaya/NRI}} with previous work~\cite{satorras2021n,brandstetter2021geometric}.
-They inherit the 2D implementation of ~\cite{kipf2018neural} and extend it to 3 dimensions.
+\paragraph{N-body charged system} We use the same N-body charged system code\footnote{https://github.com/vgsatorras/egnn} with previous work~\citep{satorras2021n,brandstetter2021geometric}.
+They inherit the 2D implementation of~\citep{kipf2018neural} and extend it to 3 dimensions.
 System trajectories are generated in 0.001 timestep and unbounded with virtual boxes.
 The initial location is sampled from a Gaussian distribution (mean $\mu=0$, standard deviation $\sigma=0.5$), and the initial velocity is a random vector of norm $0.5$.
-For comparison in 1000 timestep, to ensure it is consistent with previous work~\cite{satorras2021n,brandstetter2021geometric}, we employ the same generation process with them as shown in the code\footnote{\url{https://github.com/vgsatorras/egnn}}.
-We further generate trajectories of duration 45000 timesteps to compare the long-term simulation performance of models.
 According to the charge types, three types of systems exist where the difference between the number of positive and negative charges are 1, 3, and 0.
 Example trajectories of these three types of systems are provided in Figure~\ref{fig:vis_charged}.

-\paragraph{N-body gravity system} The code\footnote{https://github.com/RobDHess/Steerable-E3-GNN} of gravitational N-body systems is provided by~\cite{brandstetter2021geometric}.
+\paragraph{N-body gravity system} The code\footnote{https://github.com/RobDHess/Steerable-E3-GNN} of gravitational N-body systems is provided by~\citep{brandstetter2021geometric}.
 They implement it under the same framework as the above charged N-body systems.
-System trajectories are generated in 0.001 timestep, use gravitational interaction, no boundary conditions.
+System trajectories are generated in 0.001 timestep, using gravitational interaction and no boundary conditions.
 Particle positions are initialized from a unit Gaussian, particle velocities are initialized with a norm equal to one, random direction, and particle mass is set to one.
-We generate trajectories of duration 45000 timesteps based on the code.
 The system formed by gravitational force can either aggregate or disperse.
 Example trajectories of these two types of systems are provided in Figure~\ref{fig:vis_gravity}.